Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 With this entire collection of graded test sequences, and their extensions to specializations of the limit groups $Ipr_1,\ldots,Ipr_w$, we associate finitely many graded Makanin-Razborov diagrams, precisely as we did in constructing the formal graded Makanin-Razborov diagram in section 3 of [Se2].
 As in the formal Makanin-Razborov diagram, each resolution in the diagrams we construct terminates with a (graded) closure of the given graded completion, $G_j$, we have started with, amalgamated with another group along its base (which is the terminal rigid or solid limit group of the graded completion $G_j$), and the abelian vertex groups that commute with non-trivial elements in the base).

 We continue as in the proof of theorem 1.4.
 By construction, a completion of a resolution in one of the constructed graded diagrams is a duo limit group.
 We take the completions of the resolutions that appear in the finitely many diagrams that are associated with the graded completion $G_j$, to be the preliminary (finite) collection of duo limit groups that are associated with $G_j$.
-We proceed by applying the sieve procedure to the constructed duo limit groups, precisely as we did in the construction of the duo envelope in proving theorem 1.4.
+We proceed by applying the sieve procedure to the constructed duo limit groups, precisely as we did in the (second part of the) construction of the duo envelope in proving theorem 1.4.

-Finally, we set the Duo envelope of the definable equivalence relation $E(p,q)$, that we denote, $TDuo_1,\ldots,TDuo_m$, to be those duo limit groups that are associated with the Diophantine envelope, $G_1,\ldots,G_t$, for which there exists a duo family having a test sequence, so that all the specializations in the test sequence restrict to elements $(p,q)$ in $E(p,q)$, and for which the associated specializations of the subgroup, $Ipr_s$, testify that indeed the elements $(p,q)$ are in $E(p,q)$ (i.e., in particular, a "generic point" in $TDuo_i$ restricts to elements in $E(p,q)$, and the corresponding restrictions to (the image of) $Ipr_s$ are valid proofs that).
+Finally, we set the Duo envelope of the definable equivalence relation $E(p,q)$, that we denote, $TDuo_1,\ldots,TDuo_m$, to be those duo limit groups that are associated with the Diophantine envelope, $G_1,\ldots,G_t$, for which there exists a duo family having a test sequence, so that all the specializations in the test sequence restrict to elements $(p,q)$ in $E(p,q)$, and for which the associated specializations of the subgroup, $Ipr_s$, testify that indeed the elements $(p,q)$ are in $E(p,q)$ (i.e., in particular, a "generic point" in $TDuo_i$ restricts to elements in $E(p,q)$, and the corresponding restrictions to (the image of) $Ipr_s$ are form a proof of that).

-Note that by construction, the collection of duo limit groups that we constructed, $Tduo_1,\ldots,Tduo_m$, satisfy all the properties (1-5) that are listed in theorem 1.4.
-Hence, it is justified to call the subgroups, $Tduo_1,\ldots,Tduo_m$ a duo envelope of $E(p,q)$ (as we did for the duo limit groups that are constructed in theorem 1.4).
+Note that by construction, the collection of duo limit groups that we constructed, $Tduo_1,\ldots,Tduo_m$, satisfy properties (1) and (2) in theorem 1.4.
+They satisfy the universality property (3) in theorem 1.4, only with respect to duo limit groups that are associated with the graded resolutions that form the Duo envelope of $E(p,q)$, i.e., $G_1,\ldots,G_t$.